cdeweyx/DS-Career-Resources/README.md

 # Data Science Career Resources
-Compilation of various resources that helped me on my journey to Data Scientist
+Compilation of resources and insights that helped me on my journey to Data Scientist

 ### Introduction
 Data science can seem like an intimidating field to get into.
 I know this first hand.
 Throughout my journey, I've failed more times than I've succeeded, but I've learned a lot.
 I've also documented a lot.
 Through this exciting and difficult process, I’ve accumulated a plethora of useful resources that helped me with learning new concepts, doing impactful work, interviewing at top tech companies, and more.
 This repo is an attempt to ‘open-source’ my experience and insights becoming a Data Scientist.
 Enjoy!